Innometrics/php-inno-helper/docs/files/Helper.php.txt

     }

     /**
-     * Helper method to merge 2 object/assoc array to one object
+     * Helper method to merge 2 objects/assoc arrays to one object
      * Values in $overrides will overwrite values in $main if they have same keys *
      * <b>Example:</b>